 How can I integrate AVD resources provisioned to Azure Local (Stack HCI) with Nerdio Manager?

 Azure Local (formerly Stack HCI) integration with Azure Virtual Desktop (AVD) is a relatively new feature.
-While it continues to evolve, a fully automated process for ingesting existing AVD resources into Nerdio Manager is not yet available.
-However, you can manually integrate these resources by following the steps below.
+For Nerdio Manager versions prior to v7.1, you can manually integrate AVD resources by following the steps below.

-To fully ingest host pools and session hosts into Nerdio Manager, complete the following steps:
+To manually ingest host pools and session hosts into Nerdio Manager, complete the following steps:

 Prerequisites